 So why do you need photography business insurance?

 For photography business owners, equipment and liability insurance are the most critical insurance policies to secure protection.
 Even though you may be set up as a limited liability company (LLC) or a corporation, there is no limit to the need for business insurance.
-These formations just act as another layer of protection, whereas insurance can be a hurdle for claim to have to get over before getting to your formation protection layer.
+These formations just act as another layer of protection, whereas insurance can be a hurdle for a claim to have to get over before getting to your formation protection layer.

 Furthermore, some state laws may require that your business transactions be covered by a certain form of insurance.

 Additionally, when shooting in a variety of venues, proof of insurance may be required.
-Besides potential legal requirements, having insurance minimizes the risks that are associated with potential liabilities, losses and unfortunate events.
+Besides potential legal requirements, having insurance minimizes the risks that are associated with potential liabilities, losses, and unfortunate events.

 What types of insurance do you need?